How to Set or Change Password in Linux

 Linux Set User Password

-Type following password command to change your own password:
+Type following password command to change your own password:$ password

 Sample Outputs: